Brenda Bufalino, 80, is known for her improvisation

 “I want the kids to make the connection of what she did to ‘here she is,’ ” the instructor says.
 “I want them to think about how you create the dances, how you make music with your feet.
 We’re musicians, not just dancers.
 ‘The floor is a drum’ is a saying we use with dancers when they’re little.
 As a tap dancer, you need to learn what an eighth note is, a 16th; you have to be versed in that language.”

 For her part, Bufalino observes that “finding your voice or your style is a mercurial and illusive process.
 It would be more appropriate to say, ‘How can I get out of my own way, so my voice can find me?’ ”

 The two-hour workshop costs $25 for Ballet Arts Studio dancers or $35 otherwise.
-RSVP to [email protected] or 845-831-1870.
-The studio is located at 107 Teller Ave. in Beacon.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+RSVP to email@example.com or 845-831-1870.
+The studio is located at 107 Teller Ave. in Beacon.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.